 As is common with larger providers who offer a great many server locations, ExpressVPN uses a mix of bare metal and virtual servers.
-For the vast majority of users, virtual servers are a non-issue, but we would prefer it if ExpressVPN clearly labeled which servers are on its website (but not in the apps).
-Revealing which servers are virtual in the app would allow customers serious about privacy to make an informed decision about which servers to use, and we would like to see this added in the future.
+For the vast majority of users, virtual servers are a non-issue, and ExpressVPN is now clearly explaining which servers are on its website (but not in the apps).
+Revealing which servers are virtual in the app would allow customers to make an informed decision about which servers to use, and we would like to see this added in the future.

-In addition to online support for a wide range of routers, ExpressVPN offers a range of pre-configured ExpressVPN routers via FlashRouters.
-These use custom firmware developed by ExpressVPN, and feature DNS leak protection and split tunneling for connected devices.
+In addition to supporting a wide range of routers, ExpressVPN offers a range of pre-configured ExpressVPN routers via FlashRouters.
+These use custom firmware and feature DNS leak protection and split tunneling for connected devices.

-In addition to the above standard features, ExpressVPN offers some groovy non-standard ones that add great value to its already fully-featured package...
+In addition to the above standard features, ExpressVPN offers some useful non-standard ones that add great value to its already fully-featured service...

-- It is must faster, as no encryption/decryption is required.
+- It is faster becauses no encryption/decryption is required.
 This means fewer buffering issues.

 - It can be used with any internet-capable device, including many that cannot run VPN software.
 For example, smart TVs, games consoles, and Roku devices.

 - It is less likely to be blocked by services that try to ban VPN users (although this cannot be guaranteed).

 On the flip side, Smart DNS does nothing to improve your privacy or security.